 Typically, auditors accept accounting procedures that list steps and rules, with lots of inspection and verification steps, as an adequate internal control system.
 What value, however, does that internal control system provide for your organization?
 As a business owner, CFO, Controller, or accounting department manager, is an internal control system that does the bare minimum good enough?

-Using Process Analysis to Develop Standard Accounting Procedures
+Using Process Design to Develop Standard Accounting Procedures

 Understanding the accounting processes is the first step in being able to document them with well-written accounting procedures.
 Besides noting the steps of the accounting process, consider the following:

 - Who is the accounting process owner?